-SCHOOL BOARD MEETS: Learn what is happening in River Trails School District 26 when the school board meets on Tuesday (May 5) at 7 p.m. in the Educational Service Center (1900 E. Kensington Rd.)
-For more info, call 847/297-4120.
+SCHOOL BOARD MEETING: Find out what is happening now in River Trails School District 26 when the school board meets on Tuesday (Nov.
+7) at 7 p.m. at the Educational Resource Center (1900 E. Kensington Rd).